 Everard Read Gallery, Johannesburg and Cape Town

 First founded in 1912, Everard Read is probably the single most famous commercial art dealer in South Africa.
-They are housed in a purpose-built gallery in Rosebank, Johannesburg; and in Cape Town's iconic V&A Waterfront complex.
+They are housed in a purpose-built gallery in Rosebank, Johannesburg; on Cape Town's iconic V&A Waterfront and on Fulham Road in London.
 The dealer also has an ultra-modern studio space in Johannesburg called Circa on Jellicoe.
 Everard Read concentrates on searching out and promoting the finest contemporary South African talent, while also dealing in South African old masters.

 Michael Stevenson Gallery, Johannesburg and Cape Town